cggonzal/home-streaming/README.md

 export MEDIA_DIR="$PWD/media/"
 ```

-For Raspberry PI with Hard drive plugged in:
+For Nuc with Hard drive plugged in:
 ```
-export MEDIA_DIR="/media/ubuntu/cgg/HARDDRIVE/"
+export MEDIA_DIR="/media/HARDDRIVE/"
 ```

 Then go to the root endpoint: